-I always keep a pork tenderloin in the freezer for those nights when I am not sure what to make or for when I am hungry for pork.
+I always keep a pork tenderloin in the freezer for when I am not sure what to make.
 This time of the year there is always a bowl full of figs on the counter as well.
-I love figs, all the figs I love.
-I guess you could say this recipe for Roasted Pork Tenderloin with Figs kind of collided together with a few things that were in the kitchen.
-Or maybe it was a match made in heaven.
+You could say this recipe for Roasted Pork Tenderloin with Figs kind of collided together with a few things that were hanging out in the kitchen.
+I love when a recipe comes together that way.

 I wish I had a witty or sentimental story to share how this recipe came about but I don’t.
 It really happened by accident.
 I was getting ready to travel and when that happens I go on a major cleaning of the pantry and refrigerator.
 I had a little of this and that and this happened.